TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/hpc_tools/pytorch_singleGPU/README.md

 ## File Structure

-- `main.py`: The main script to run the example.
-- `model.py`: Contains the neural network model definition.
-- `data_loader.py`: Handles data loading and preprocessing.
-- `train.py`: Contains the training loop and evaluation functions.
+- `train_bert_squad.py`: Script to train a BERT model on the SQuAD dataset using a single GPU.
+- `train_bert_squad.sh`: Script to submit the job of train a BERT model on the SQuAD dataset using a single GPU.
+- `setup_env.py`: Sets up the environment by installing necessary dependencies and configurations.
 - `requirements.txt`: Lists the required Python packages.

 ## Contributing